 Law Office: E408

-Professor Kovacs teaches Natural Resources and Administrative Law.
+Professor Kovacs teaches Administrative Law, Natural Resources Law, and Property.

 Leveling the Deference Playing Field, 90 Oregon L. Rev. 583 (2011).